Women, Hormones and the Ultra Long Run

 Habit 02

 Refuel within the first hour after every key session.
-This is non negotiable.
-Carbohydrate plus protein, sitting down where possible, not standing in the kitchen.
+This is non negotiable: carbohydrate plus protein, sitting down where possible, not standing in the kitchen.

 Habit 03